microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 >**NOTE**: These scripts use the database name **AdventureWorks0406**.
 Anywhere this database name is used you should substitute in the name of the database you deployed in Module 2.

 **Step 1: Setup to monitor Azure SQL Database**

+TODO: Joe Sack says to look at Azure Monitor for alerting.43 (37)

 >**TIP**: To open a script file in the context of a database in SSMS, click on the database in Object Explorer and then use the File/Open menu in SSMS.